Uganda: Railroad

 The rail network in Uganda is approximately 1260 km long.
 The longest lines are the main line from Kampala to Tororo (249 km), the western line from Kampala to Kasese (333 km), the northern line from Tororo to Pakwach (641 km).

 Communications

 There are several systems of communication, including telephony, radio and television broadcasts, internet, mail, and newspapers.
 The use of phones and the internet has rapidly increased.

-There are seven telecommunications companies and, as of 2018, over 24 million subscribers according to the Uganda Communications Commission, in a population of 48 million.
+There are seven telecommunications companies.
+In 2018 there were over 24 million subscribers in a population of 48 million.
 More than 95% of internet connections are made using mobile phones.